Sristi2025/UNIX_Assignment/UNIX_Assignment_Codes.md

 Here is my brief description of what this code does

-'mkdir' created a directory to carry out the experiment further; ran the 'awk' command with 'for' and 'i' loop to find ZMPIL, ZMPJA, ZMPBA, in the joined file using the 'cut' command, all the words in the joined file that are ZMPIL, ZMPJA, ZMPBA were cut and transfered to a new file to do further data processing
+`mkdir` created a directory to carry out the experiment further; ran the 'awk' command with `for` and `i` loop to find ZMPIL, ZMPJA, ZMPBA, in the joined file using the `cut` command, all the words in the joined file that are ZMPIL, ZMPJA, ZMPBA were cut and transfered to a new file to do further data processing
-'sort -k3,3n teosinte.txt > teosinte_sort.txt'  command was used to sort the header according the given position of SNP_ID, Chromosome and position
+`sort -k3,3n teosinte.txt > teosinte_sort.txt`  command was used to sort the header according the given position of SNP_ID, Chromosome and position
-'grep' command was used to count the number of chromosomes and the number of times each chromosome appeared 'head -n 1' and 'awk' command was used to count 10 files (1 for each chromosome) with SNPs ordered based on increasing position values and separate each chromosomes in their respective files
+`grep` command was used to count the number of chromosomes and the number of times each chromosome appeared `head -n 1` and `awk` command was used to count 10 files (1 for each chromosome) with SNPs ordered based on increasing position values and separate each chromosomes in their respective files
-'sed' stream editor command was used again to change the ? symbol to - hyphen, and separate them in a new file (head -n 1 Teosinte_allhyphen.txt && tail -n +2 Teosinte_allhyphen.txt | sort -k3,3nr) > Teosinte_decreasingall10.txt  - this code was used to sort the maize files in decreasing order
+`sed` stream editor command was used again to change the ? symbol to - hyphen, and separate them in a new file `(head -n 1 Teosinte_allhyphen.txt && tail -n +2 Teosinte_allhyphen.txt | sort -k3,3nr) > Teosinte_decreasingall10.txt`  - this code was used to sort the maize files in decreasing order
-'head -n 1' and 'awk' command was used to count 10 files (1 for each chromosome) with SNPs ordered based on decreasing position values and separate each chromosomes in their respective files
+`head -n 1` and `awk` command was used to count 10 files (1 for each chromosome) with SNPs ordered based on decreasing position values and separate each chromosomes in their respective files